dliocode/horse-ratelimit/README.md

 ### Stores

-- Memory Store _(default, built-in)_ - stores hits in-memory in the Horse process.
+- Memory Store _(default, built-in)_ - stores current in-memory in the Horse process.
 Does not share state with other servers or processes.

 ## Usage